darellanodev/gif-tower-defense/README.md

 - [x] Missile: when the target is destroyed before the missile collides, set to status to DEAD.
 - [ ] Yellow tower absorbs the yellow faces and fill its indicator
 - [ ] When Yellow tower is full the player get lives depending on the upgrade level of the yellow tower
+- [ ] When the player sells a Yellow tower with enemy explosions particles captured the particles get free again
 - [ ] Magic UFO go to the enemy closest to the end tile
 - [ ] Make the explosion balls with a face.
 The captured faces show a diferent icon with the mouth opened
 - [ ] Upload the build web version into my portfolio to allow play in web browser